 Every modern smartphone has GPS capability that works just as well as that of a dedicated device.
 In fact, in some cases they may actually get a faster fix on your location since smartphones are able to use cell tower triangulation to augment the GPS technology.

 Smartphones come with a full mapping package pre-installed.
 Both Google Maps and Apple Maps are mostly reliant on having an Internet connection to download maps as you go.
 If you’re in an area of poor coverage, or traveling overseas, this isn’t always available.

-An update to Google Maps later this year will bring more comprehensive offline support, while Nokia’s HERE Maps — in the process of being bought by BMW, Audi and Mercedes — already offers full, downloadable worldwide maps for free on every smartphone platform.
+Google Maps is among the free GPS apps for Android with offline support , while Nokia’s HERE Maps — in the process of being bought by BMW, Audi and Mercedes — also offers full, downloadable worldwide maps for free on every smartphone platform.

 Offline coverage is preferable, since it ensures your sat nav system won’t stop working the moment you drive into a tunnel, but they do consume space on your device.
 In HERE Maps, the whole of the USA requires more than 4.5GB of storage, with individual states averaging between 200MB and 500MB each.